JustSage/public-dotfiles/README.md

   - 1Password integration.
   - System Commands.

-  This is an essential productivity tool I have to install right away.
+  This is an essential productivity tool I have to install right away on a mac.

 ---